Snowboard Injuries and Prevention

 Crashes with natural objects, such as hard snow surfaces or ice, rocks and trees, or unnatural objects such as rails and boxes on a half pipe, can cause concussions and serious head injuries.
 As a result, helmets are an essential component of any snowboarder’s gear.
 Although there’s little doubt about the importance of wearing a helmet, keep in mind that wearing one while snowboarding does not make you invincible.
 It is not unlike a football injury where concussions still occur even while wearing a helmet, and these injuries can have deleterious effects, years after.
 If you are going to go down the hill at mach speed, and you collide into a tree, you will most likely suffer injuries as a result.

 Snowboard helmets are meant to reduce the risk and severity of such injuries and are certainly expected to be of benefit in more minor impacts, glancing blows and other similar mishaps.
+When buying a helmet, make sure to purchase one designed for snowboarding as they are specifically designed to combat injuries sustained in the sport.

 Whether you’re a novice or an expert, prevention is the name of the game.
 Please take the necessary precautions and wear the proper gear when hitting the slopes.